 The most vital link in the deck’s chain is the ledger board, which fastens the deck to the house.

 The ledger’s strongest connection is achieved when it is fastened directly to the house’s rim joist; therefore, flashing should be constructed first to protect the structure from water.
-Drive half-inch lag screws through the ledge and into the rim joist using an impact wrench.
+I always make sure to use an impact wrench to drive half-inch lag screws directly into the house’s rim joist.
+Believe me, you don’t want your deck to budge an inch.

 Flash the L-shaped space where the house’s side meets the ledger board with a second coat of flashing.
 It will keep water from seeping into the middle of the ledger board and the house, where it could cause problems for the structure below and the deck’s edge.